An Atlas of Time

 (2013)

-Commissioned and premiered by the Ensemble Modern, conducted by Johannes Kalitzke.
+and Premiere Commissioned and premiered by the Ensemble Modern, conducted by Johannes Kalitzke.
 November 24, 2013, Frankfurt (Cresc.
-Biennale 2013)
+Biennale 2013) -

 2. Molten Cathedral